 to my children.

-Here it is the undignified jumble of cliché that causes the mischief.
+Here it is the undignified jumble of cliché that does the mischief.
 Medea is a semi-divine princess to whom the commonplaces of human decency do not apply: she needs to speak with the majesty of such an elevated being.